-In a more severe form, gum disease is called periodontitis or periodontal disease.
+In a more severe form, gum disease is periodontitis or periodontal disease.
 Gums begin to pull away from the tooth during this phase, and significant bone can be lost.
 In worse cases, teeth may loosen and fall out.

 Signs that you may have gum disease include: